aralyilmaz/RTSProject2D/README.md

 Some buildings can produce soldiers and other productions.
 You can select the soldiers with left mouse button and see that they have a blue aura that shows that they are selected.
-Selected soldiers can receive orders by right mouse button for moving or attacking
+Selected soldiers can receive orders by right mouse button for moving or attacking.

+# TODO
+Pathfinding should be optimized.
+Unit count should be writed when multiple units are in one grid.
+Opening and closing menus should be added.